Let’s talk how to increase lead generation for business.

 3) Attract leads

-Buying traffic via ads is a common strategy and can be very effective, but it requires a budget.
+Buying traffic via ads is a common strategy and can be very effective to increase lead generation.
+But it requires a budget.
 Secondly, you can buy contacts, directly via online marketplaces & databases or indirectly via lead scraping.
 The third strategy of attracting leads is what we’ll focus on with this episode.

 There are rock-solid strategies that have worked for years.
 Other channels just recently emerged like online content marketing.
 The best tactics might be different for your business, but fundamentally all B2B brands follow the same process.

 Ultimately lead generation means selling.
-How to collect emails, FB profiles, phone numbers is relatively easy.
-Converting leads into a B2B sales is the real challenge.
+How to collect emails, FB profiles, phone numbers are relatively easy.
+Converting leads into B2B sales is the real challenge.

 80% of deals are won between 5th and 12th contact.
 We’ll discuss how to communicate & follow-up with your leads, sharing good & bad practices based on LinkedIn prospecting examples.
 There are some funny ones in there too, showing you how not to message your ideal prospects 😊

 Gerard Compte is a man full of energy and passion for entrepreneurship.
 Hear about his success story.